Christian Walker Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is third in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks third in the league.

-- The Braves have a 3.68 team ERA that ranks fifth across all league pitching staffs.
+- The Braves have the third-ranked team ERA among all league pitching staffs (3.65).

-- The Braves allow the second-fewest home runs in baseball (51 total, 0.9 per game).
+- The Braves surrender the second-fewest home runs in baseball (52 total, 0.9 per game).

-- Strider makes the start for the Braves, his 12th of the season.
-He is 5-2 with a 3.11 ERA and 106 strikeouts through 63 2/3 innings pitched.
+- The Braves will send Soroka (0-1) out to make his second start of the season.

-- His last appearance was on Sunday against the Philadelphia Phillies, when the right-hander tossed six innings, surrendering two earned runs while allowing two hits.
+- In his last time out on Tuesday, the righty tossed six innings against the Oakland Athletics, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.